QMTesting/qmtesting.github.io/_posts/2025-09-03-mastering-security-testing-proven-techniques-for-success.md

 #### Application Mapping:

-- Document Architecture:
+- **Document Architecture**:
 Create detailed documentation of the application’s architecture, including diagrams that show how different components interact (e.g., front-end, back-end, databases, APIs).
 This documentation should include network diagrams, data flow diagrams, and component diagrams.

-- Identify Components:
+- **Identify Components**:
 List all the components involved, such as web servers, application servers, databases, third-party services, and external APIs.
 Understanding each component’s role and interactions is crucial for identifying where security issues might arise.

 #### Technology Stack Awareness:

-- #### Understand Technologies:
+- **Understand Technologies**:
 Familiarize yourself with the technologies used in the application, including programming languages, frameworks, libraries, and databases.
 Different technologies have unique security concerns and best practices.

-- #### Keep Up with Updates:
+- **Keep Up with Updates**:
 Stay informed about the security advisories and updates related to the technologies in use.
 This knowledge helps in addressing known vulnerabilities and applying appropriate patches.

 #### Data Flow and Storage:

-- #### Map Data Flow:
+- Map Data Flow:
 Trace how data moves through the application, from user input to processing and storage.
 Understanding data flow helps in identifying potential data leaks, insecure data handling, and exposure points.

-Review Data Storage: Examine how data is stored, including database configurations and file storage mechanisms.
+- Review Data Storage: Examine how data is stored, including database configurations and file storage mechanisms.
 Ensure that sensitive data is encrypted both in transit and at rest, and access controls are properly implemented.

 #### User Roles and Permissions: